We paint and refinish high-end, vintage, custom or specialty guitars.

-Mythic Guitar Company offers custom guitar and bass guitar paint and restoration services in Austin, TX.
+Mythic Guitar Company offers a high-end, high-quality custom guitar and bass guitar paint and restoration services in Austin, TX.

 While this does add to the overall cost, doing things right the first time often costs more up front, but gives a better result immediately and will last longer into the future.